 - What you’re willing to do

-The most important question Anna asks you to consider is what type of work you are willing to do.
+The most important question to consider is what type of work you are willing to do.
 It is important to be realistic with what you will be doing right after graduation.
 It can take up to two years to acquire your own chair.
 Understanding what to expect in your first job is very important.
 It is normal to start out in a salon as a shampoo assistant.
 From there, you will move up to be an assistant on the salon foor.
 The duration of this process depends on where you work and how well you are performing, but be prepared to be in these positions for about two years.